 ||Receiver General||Bank of America||Making payments to beneficiaries|

-|Beneficiary Account Information cluster includes:
+|Beneficiary account information cluster includes:

 ||Receiver General||Bank of America||Deposit funds to beneficiaries' bank accounts|

-|Payment Results Data Cluster: (this is really a B of A number confirming that the information has been accepted, processed and issued.)
+|Payment results data cluster (this is really a B of A number confirming that the information has been accepted, processed and issued):

 ||Bank of America||Receiver General||Provide notification of payments made to beneficiaries for accounting purposes.
-The purpose of the data is to inform PWGSC of the acceptance or rejection of the payment orders received and to provide additional data available for the payment, such as calculated Canadian or foreign amount, rate used, Bank of America reference number, totals to be debited/credited.|
+The purpose of the data is to inform Public Works and Government Services Canada of the acceptance or rejection of the payment orders received and to provide additional data available for the payment, such as calculated Canadian or foreign amount, rate used, Bank of America reference number and totals to be debited or credited|

 System security is an integrated function of the system.
 Users are identified and authenticated by a single security mechanism, at the system level.
 All system objects are under security control.

 Audit trails provide a record of system and application activity.
 B of A systems all record sufficient information to trace significant security events to the responsible individual, and create an audit trail of accesses to information and resources.

 If a payment is greater than CAN$10,000.00, the B of A is required under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act to report cross border electronic fund transfers to the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).

 Records are stored in accordance with the Bank Act and Proceeds of Crime (Money Laundering) and Terrorist Financing Act regulations that are generally from 5 to 10 years from the date of the transaction.
 Storage and disposal take place at a secure site in accordance with the above regulations.
 Sensitive data that is to be destroyed immediately is stored in locked recycling bins and destroyed by a contracted vendor at a secured site.